Unofficial translation

 After each jump, questioning and external examination shall be performed to check for injuries.

 Footnote.
-Paragraph 33 - as reworded by Order No. 510 of the Minister of Defence of the Republic of Kazakhstan dated 05.08.2021 (shall be enacted ten calendar days after the date of its first official publication).
+Paragraph 33 - as reworded by Order No. 510 of the Minister of Defence of the Republic of Kazakhstan dated 05.08.2021 (shall be enacted ten calendar days after the date of its first official publication).34.
+On the day (night) of parachute jumps, aviation personnel involved in performing parachute jumps are not admitted to flights.

 35. When organizing aeromedical safety of parachute jumps, the duty doctor (medical worker) checks the compliance with the following conditions: